-ST Thomas, 31st May.
-"The Governor General Van Scholten, on his departure from his Island for Denmark, left for the consideration of the Council here, a project for the emancipation of the regroes in the Danish Islands.
-It was proposed that one day, besides Sunday, should be allowed them for the first year, on, until they received the six days.
+ST THOMAS, 31st May.
+"The Governor General Van Schollen, on his departure from this Island for Denmark, left for the consideration of the Council here, a project for the emancipation of the negroes in the Danish Islands.
+It was proposed that one day, besides Sunday, should be allowed them for the first year, and they were to hire themselves out and pay to their owners two bits, which must be deposited in the Country treasury.
+The second year they were to have two days-the third year three, and so on, until they received the six days.
 The money paid intot the treasuary was then to be returned to their owners as compensation!

 It has met with great opposition here.
-The British Government, it is said, has offered Denmark £2,000,000 sterling for this emancipatory measure, and in a littion, to receive, (besides the grain) the manufactures of that country in consequence of the late measures of the King of Prus sia excluding their manufactures from Germany."
+British Government, it is said, has offered Denmark £2,000,000 sterling for this emancipatory measure, and in a littion, to receive, (besides the grain) the manufactures of that country in consequence of the late measures of the King of Prus sia excluding their manufactures from Germany."